pabloblancog/pabloblancog.github.io/_posts/2020_30_08-coding-interview.md

 ### Master the coding platform

-Take some moments to master the platform you will be coding on.
+Take some moments to master the platform you will be coding.
 **Don't skip tutorials**.
-They will take less than a minute, and you will have a clear understanding about how it works.
+They will take less than a minute, and you will have a clear understanding of how it works.
 Some important things you should know before starting code is:
 - How the challenge gets started
 - How to submit your solution